 All financial transactions carried out on our website are handled by Wild Apricot and their third party payment services providers.
-We recommend that you read the relevant privacy policies prior to effecting any transactions with us.
+We recommend that you read the relevant privacy policies prior to affecting any transactions with us.
 We will provide your personal data to third party processors only to the extent necessary for the purposes of processing payments for transactions you enter into with us.
 For security reasons, credit card information is not stored in Wild Apricot.
-Instead, the payment provider receives and processes the payment details, then returns the status of the payment transaction, which is recorded in your Wild Apricot transaction details..
+Instead, the payment provider receives and processes the payment details, then returns the status of the payment transaction, which is recorded in your Wild Apricot transaction details.

 7. Children’s data